nturpin0/OutputKit/docs/GettingStarted.md

 ## Adding OutputKit to your Shortcut with Build Shortcut
 Using the [OutputKit Build](https://routinehub.co/shortcut/1221) Shortcut, you can create your own html template or copy the json text to include at the top of your Shortcut.

 It checks for any updates to the tags and will flag if they are available.
-Always read the notes as a tag you use could change, its best not to update tags on old projects.
+Always read the updates notes as a tag you use could change, its best not to update tags on old projects.

 ### Copying tags to your Shortcut
 The json text should be copied into a text box, then Get Dictionary from Input, then a variable name, examples are all in a variable called OutputKit.